Politics

 Sanders noted that major economic factors likely influenced the working class vote on Tuesday, including stagnant wages due to inflation, the threat of automation from AI and robotics, and high healthcare and prescription drug costs.
 He also called out party leadership for not listening to constituents worried about Israel’s ongoing war in Gaza—which cost Harris votes in crucial swing states like Michigan.

 “Today, while the very rich are doing phenomenally well, 60% of Americans are living paycheck-to-paycheck,” Sanders said.
-According to a CNBC poll published earlier this year, over 65% of respondents said they lived paycheck-to-paycheck in 2023.
+According to a CNBC poll published earlier this year, over 65 percent of respondents said they lived paycheck-to-paycheck in 2023.
 Research published by the Bank of America Institute last month indicated at least one quarter of American households were spending most of their paychecks each month.

 The Vermont senator guessed that the Democratic Party would “probably not” learn from any lessons about winning back the support of working class voters moving forward, but also seemed to hint at his own future plans.